This article is part of the series

 - And, it’s film!
 An average 60 minute shoot can take 15 hours to film - yet we imagine that that male actor is supposed to maintain that level of vigor and turgidity for that hour effortlessly.

 If that’s your standard of “normal”... good luck, my man.
+You and your girlfriend probably are not going to enjoy sex that much.

 What you’re seeing isn’t real, and here’s the clincher...